Back to Home

 Context & Problem

-Collaboration through Augmented Reality
+Collaboration Through Augmented Reality

 Collaboration is what makes games fun: the thrill of needing another person to succeed.
 Inspired by games like Keep Talking and Nobody Explodes, we wanted to explore how AR could amplify that tension.